Celicath/GathererMod/README.md

 ## License
 - All code is in MIT license.
 - Arts are complicated.
 The character select screen art is drawn by MappyTheKat, so you need to ask him before using it(or, if you ask me, I'll forward to him).
 Some arts are from Slay the Spire base game or slightly altered of it, which feels strange for me to license.
-All barebone arts usually made with shapes are free to use.
-If you're unsure, feel free to contact me before using them.
+Similar for googled images.
+Arts made by me, usually with simple shapes, are free to use.
+If you're unsure about where art was from, feel free to contact me.

 ## Contacts
 - Celicath@gmail.com